vipul-khedekar/top-1percent-exchange_buysell/README.md

   - Remove an item individually.
   - The cart screen shows the total price of the selected items.
 - **Easy navigation with the 'Return to Store' and 'Return to Home' buttons on the Cart and 404 Error page.**
+- **404 "Page not found" error page will appear upon entering an unknown URL.**
 - **Used appropriate HTML tags promoting browser accessibility settings for specially-abled users.**
 - **Responsive design.**
   - Switch smoothly between 16:9 desktop, and 3:4 tablet screen sizes, and loosely also compatible with narrow mobile screen sizes.